VNG-Realisatie/nlx/docs/docs/get-started/create-certificates.md

 You can either copy paste your certificate and store it in a file or you can click **Download certificate** to download the certificate.

 Rename the file from `certificate.crt` to `org.crt` and store the file next to your private key.

+>  If you are using Windows make sure that you select `All files` as file type when saving your certificate.
+If you do not do this Windows will add the extenstion `txt` to the file.

 ### Verification